diesel-rs/diesel/guide_drafts/all-about-updates.md

 UPDATE `posts` SET `draft` = ?
 ```

-This is pretty much one-to-one with the Rust code.
+This is pretty much one-to-one with the Rust code (the `?` denotes a bound parameter in SQL, which will be substituted with `false` here).
 It's quite rare to want to update an entire table, though.
 So let's look at how we can scope that down.
 The second kind that you can pass to `update` is any query which has only had `.filter` called on it.
 We could scope our update to only touch posts where `publish_at` is in the past like so:

 ```rust
 use posts::dsl::*;